To Really Love a Wife - Cherish and Honor

 Now, of course, it will.

-In today's society we see the sitcoms that show the families living in perpetual acceptance of every circumstance in life of in utter abandon regarding each other!
+In today's society, we see the sitcoms that show the families living in perpetual acceptance of every circumstance in life in utter abandon regarding each other!

-Taking that you are doing all that a decent human would do for another human into consideration, let's continue.
+Taking that you are doing all that a decent human would do for another human into consideration regarding your spouse, let's continue.

 Let us define Cherish.